Skip to main content

 • Growth hormone and IGF-1 support protein synthesis indirectly through the PI3K/Akt/mTOR axis

-• Training, nutrition, and sleep remain the foundational drivers, peptides amplify, not replace
+• Training, nutrition, and sleep remain the foundational drivers of muscle growth

 References